 A: When your child is in his high chair and points to the snack on the counter or makes a grunting sound so that you will put more snacks on his tray, he is communicating with you.
-Pointing and grunting are early communication skills that usually develop between 9 – 15 months.
+Early communication skills begin with reaching by isolating the index finger and grunting, are usually seen at 12 to 14 months of age and soon followed by pointing.
 First words start to emerge around age one, but some children may need some help to move beyond pointing and grunting.

 Here are some ways parents can help their children begin to build their vocabulary: